 Student organizers work full-time (40 + hours per week, including some evenings and weekends) from late May to late July and earn a stipend of $3,000 for the summer.
 This is a full-time job, so students who have to do summer classes or have other, part-time work cannot realistically participate in the program.

 Democracy Summer starts with a mandatory 3-day training retreat.
 Then, student organizers work in their host city, organizing for social change.
 They interact with civic leaders and veteran activists, meet elected officials, experience working with the media and gain an insider’s view of the political climate, legislative process and power structure in North Carolina.

 To see some of the work past Democracy Summer interns have done, see a blog created by them here.

 Who Can Apply

-Democracy Summer is ideal for students interested in a career in public service, politics, a non-profit field or community-based work.
-All rising sophomores, juniors and seniors enrolled in NC colleges and universities are eligible to apply.
+Democracy Summer is ideal for students interested in a career in public service, politics, a non-profit field, or community-based work.
+All rising sophomores, juniors, and seniors enrolled in NC community colleges, colleges, and universities are eligible to apply.
 Because student organizers are responsible for covering their own housing, most participants apply to work in cities were they have family or other living arrangements available.
 The ideal applicant will have:

 - A passion for social and economic justice